 The cost of commodities is subject to market fluctuation.
 Our commodity costs for beef have been especially volatile since fiscal 2004.
-The market price of hot dogs was approximately 12.0% higher than the fiscal 2011 period.
-This increase is in addition to last years' increase of approximately 7.1% over the April - Sept. period.
-During the first nine months of calendar 2011, the cost of beef and beef trimmings rose significantly, well ahead of the historical seasonal fluctuations, exceeding the all-time highs reached in the summer of 2008, and remained stubbornly high throughout the summer 2011.
+The market price of hot dogs was approximately 14.0% higher than the fiscal 2011 period.
+This increase is in addition to last years' increase of approximately 9.9% over the April - December period.
+During the first nine months of calendar 2011, the cost of beef and beef trimmings rose significantly, well ahead of the historical seasonal fluctuations, exceeding the-then all-time highs reached in the summer of 2008, and remained stubbornly high throughout the summer 2011.
+Since the summer 2011, the cost of beef and beef trimmings has continued to increase to new all-time highs.
 We have attempted to enter into purchase commitments for hot dogs from time to time in order to reduce the impact of increasing market prices.
 With the exception of those commitments, we have not attempted to hedge against fluctuations in the prices of the commodities we purchase using future, forward, option or other instruments.
-As result, we expect that the majority of our future commodity purchases will be subject to market changes in the prices of such commodities.
+As a result, we expect that the majority of our future commodity purchases will be subject to market changes in the prices of such commodities.
 Generally, we have attempted to pass through permanent increases in our commodity prices to our customers, thereby reducing the impact of long-term increases on our financial results.
-A short-term increase or decrease of 10.0% in the cost of our food and paper products for the twenty-six weeks ended September 25, 2011 would have increased or decreased our cost of sales by approximately \$1,985,000.
+A short-term increase or decrease of 10.0% in the cost of our food and paper products for the thirty-nine weeks ended December 25, 2011 would have increased or decreased our cost of sales by approximately \$2,805,000.